 I will unlock the secrets of affordable flying for you while bringing you images and experiences to guide, inspire and entertain you; filling the gaps and answering the questions that the mainstream media miss.

-Hello, Love the thought of getting into the air?
-Get your monthly email update to stay informed and let us know how we can help you.
+Hello, Do you love the thought of getting into the air?
+Subscribe for an email update to stay informed and let us know how we can help you.
+I don't bombard you with nonsense or share your details with anyone else, this is just between us.

-I will point you in the right direction to make new contacts.
+I will point you in the right direction to make new contacts in the area that you are interested in. .
 Once you get chatting you will find people of all ages, from all walks of life getting involved and probably happy to tell you all about their projects if you show an interest.

 It is quite possible that you may even find yourself invited up for a flight.